Number of lawyers in team: 5

 I would suggest that they analyse their typical day in the office and look at how much time they spend on the non-legal, back-office or administrative work.
 They should question themselves on how much more profitable they might be if they were able to concentrate on doing the legal work and not have to worry about the other stuff.

-To watch a video interview with John McMahon, please click on the image to the left.
+To watch a video interview with John McMahon, please click on the play button.